nruth/show_me_the_cookies/README.md

     end

+### Installing your own drivers

+Register your adapter class in your test setup after loading the library.

+    ShowMeTheCookies.register_adapter(driver, adapter)

+for example

+    ShowMeTheCookies.register_adapter(:custom_selenium_a, ShowMeTheCookies::Selenium)

+which indicates how to use the selenium adapter with a custom selenium testing profile.

 ## Contributing

 If you find this useful some ways to say thanks are reviewing the code and/or kind words or other feedback by Github message.